June-Skeeter/GEOS270_Syllabus/docs/Labs.md

 A major part of your learning in this course apply GIScience to real-world data through your lab assignments.
 This page contains details about how to access the Labs how your labs will run.
 Please review it in detail!

-You must be signed up for one of the following lab sections (all times in PST):
+You must be signed up for one of the following lab sections (all times in PDT/PST):

 |Lab |           Time slot    | TA      |Status              |
 |----|------------------------|---------|--------------------|